Lucas-Henry/Flappy_Bird_NEAT-AI/README.md

 # Notes
- after download you must follow some steps to make this done:
+ After download you must follow some steps to make this done:

 ### Windows